How to Not Waste $10,000 Like I Did: Build Imperfect but Profitable

 Clients don’t care about perfect.
 They care about results.

-✨ I sold offers straight from a Google Doc.
+I sold my first offer straight from a Google Doc.

 Your business doesn’t need to be flawless.
-It needs to pay.
+It needs to be profitable.

 What Actually Moves the Needle